GoogleCloudPlatform/community/tutorials/cloud-storage-infinite-compose/index.md

         yield hex(i)[2:]
 ```

 This approach trades off some complexity for a great increase in speed.
+In
-In [this example command line tool](https://github.com/domZippilli/gcsfast/blob/master/gcsfast/cli/upload_standard.py), the technique is used to upload objects using parallel slices.
+[this example command-line tool](https://github.com/domZippilli/gcsfast/blob/master/gcsfast/cli/upload_standard.py), the technique is used to upload objects
+using parallel slices.

 ## Conclusion

-Hopefully, this article has shown you how you can use the Cloud Storage compose function to create single objects from very large collections of other objects.
-It's a great thing to be able to do.
-I want to leave you with a few caveats:
+This has shown how you can use the Cloud Storage `compose` function to create single objects from very large collections of other objects.
+It's a great thing to
+be able to do.

+There are a few caveats:

-*   Remember that while there's no limit to the number of components, the 5TB object size limit does still apply.
+*   Though there's no limit to the number of components, the 5TB object size limit does still apply.

-*   It's worth repeating that in the very popular "colder" storage classes, like Nearline, Coldline, and Archive, programmatic composition can lead to unpleasant minimum retention charges, so it's best to use Standard storage class to perform the accumulation and then change the storage class of the composite object.
+*   In the very popular "colder" storage classes—like Nearline, Coldline, and Archive—programmatic composition can lead to high minimum retention charges, so
+    it's best to use Standard storage class to perform the accumulation and then change the storage class of the composite object.

-*   Finally, note that composite objects do not have MD5 checksums in their Cloud Storage metadata.
-They do have CRC32C checksums, as CRC32C is [commutative](https://stackoverflow.com/a/23050676) and can just be added together (componentA + componentB = objectAB), which suits the compose operation.
-MD5 has to be calculated using the entire bitstream.
-Cloud Storage computes MD5s during uploads, so a composed object would have to be downloaded and re-uploaded to generate an MD5.
+*   Composite objects don't have MD5 checksums in their Cloud Storage metadata.
+They do have CRC32C checksums, because CRC32C is
+    [commutative](https://stackoverflow.com/a/23050676) and can just be added together (componentA + componentB = objectAB), which suits the `compose` operation.
+    MD5 must be calculated using the entire bitstream.
+Cloud Storage computes MD5 checksums during uploads, so a composed object would need to be downloaded and
+    re-uploaded to generate an MD5 checksum.

-And as always, this code is offered for demonstration purposes only, and should not be considered production-ready.
+This code is offered for demonstration purposes only, and should not be considered production-ready.
 Applying it to your production workloads is up to you!

-## What's Next
+## What's next

 *   Explore the [Google Cloud SDK](https://cloud.google.com/sdk)
 *   Get started with [Google Cloud Client Libraries for your language of choice](https://cloud.google.com/apis/docs/cloud-client-libraries)
-*   Learn more about [Google Cloud Storage](https://cloud.google.com/storage) features and pricing
+*   Learn more about [Google Cloud Storage](https://cloud.google.com/storage) features and pricing.